 To the Our Lady of Hope Community,

-I want to thank you for your continual support of Our Lady of Hope Catholic Academy.
+I want to thank you again for your continual support for Catholic education and to Our Lady of Hope Catholic Academy.